VirtualEngine/Lability/DSCResources/xHyper-V/README.md

 ### Unreleased

-* xHyperV: Added SecureBoot parameter to enable control of the secure boot BIOS setting on generation 2 VMs.
+* MSFT_xVMHyperV: Added SecureBoot parameter to enable control of the secure boot BIOS setting on generation 2 VMs.
+* MSFT_xVMHyperV: Changed the SwitchName parameter to string[] to support assigning multiple NICs to virtual machines.
+* MSFT_xVMHyperV: Changed the MACAddress parameter to string[] to support assigning multiple MAC addresses to virtual machines.

 ### 3.2.0.0